 BMPC established its Pre-school Learning Center in July 2010 where nursery and kindergarten pre-schoolers are prepared for the formal schooling.

-BMPC strengthened security by installing CCTV and alarm system, as well as smoke detection system in all branch offices.
+BMPC strengthened security by installing CCTV and alarm systems, as well as smoke detection systems in all branch offices.

 BMPC adopted best practices in Resource (water and electricity) Conservation, Good Housekeeping, Emergency Preparedness (Disaster Management), and Waste Disposal Management (proper solid waste segregation).